Understanding the Dark Side of Human Nature

 Overall, Understanding the Dark Side of Human Nature is a thought-provoking and engaging course that challenges our assumptions about evil and its complexities.
 Dr. Breyer's expertise in philosophy and ethics allows him to approach this subject from multiple angles, and his engaging style makes the lectures accessible to a wide range of viewers.
 Whether you are interested in psychology, sociology, or history, this course offers valuable insights into the darker aspects of human behavior and how we can confront them.

-Understanding the Dark Side of Human Nature is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on July 19, 2019.
+Understanding the Dark Side of Human Nature is a series that ran for 1 seasons (24 episodes) between July 19, 2019 and on The Great Courses Signature Collection

 Filter by Source